Messyproduct/Wifi_Safe_Animation_Maker/README.md

 ## Ref Animation Guide
 To use the ref animation you must first import you smash skeleton and export a nuanmb via smash ultimate blender with everything in a resting state.

+#### make_folders.bat
+makes the folder structures needed to use the scripts by default

 ![Mario in blender all bones selected insert keyframe for location rotation and scale](img/retarget1.png)

 Export with the following settings.
 Default reference name is ref.nuanmb I reccomend keeping that for simplicity's sake